How Can I Start A Blog?

 Step 5: Optimizing Your Blog Content for SEO

 Final Steps: How Can I Start A Blog And Make Money

 Finding the Perfect Niche for your Blog

 Most of you might already have a special interest that you would like to focus on even before you decide to write your own blog.
 This is a good start.
 But the question is, is this topic going to help you get paid in the long run?

 Perhaps you should ask yourself again if you intend to write your blog because you want to earn from it or if you simply want to write something about your interest.

 Because these two are way different.
 And planning for your blog content that aims to earn money in the future should start now before you set up anything else.

 Think of your potential readers.

-If you have decided to write your blogs, hoping to earn money from it, be ready to set aside your preference with regards to choosing your topics.
+If you have decided to write your blogs, hoping to earn money from them, be ready to set aside your preference with regard to choosing your topics.
 It won’t be easy, I have to struggle on that part as well.

-Your preferences may be the topics that you enjoy writing, but it doesn’t necessarily mean that readers will enjoy them as you do.
+Your preferences may be the topics that you enjoy writing about, but it doesn’t necessarily mean that readers will enjoy them as you do.
 Remember that you are writing to get readers to read your content.